 st_gid The group ID of the file's owner after reverse translation.
 (See Managing the AIX Operating System for a complete discussion of reverse translation.)
 If the file is a remote file, this value can also be one of the two special values netnoone or netsomeone , as defined in the /etc/master file.
-When cmd is l FS_STAT_OTHER, this field is used to input a group ID. st_rdev The ID of the files. device.
-This field is defined only for block or character special st_atime The time when contains the t creat, mknod The time when file data was last accessed.
+When cmd is FS_STAT_OTHER, this field is used to input a group ID. $st\rdev$ The ID of the device.
+This field is defined only for block or character special files. st_atime The time when file data was last accessed.
 For remote files, this field contains the time at the server.
-Changed by the following system calls: creat , mknod , pipe , utime , and read . st_mtime The time when the time at the mknod , pipe , The time when data was last modified.
+Changed by the following system calls: creat, mknod, pipe, utime, and read. st_mtime The time when data was last modified.
 For remote files, this field contains the time at the server.
 Changed by the following system calls: creat , mknod , pipe , utime , and write . st_ctime The time when file status was last changed.
 For remote files, this field contains the time at the server.
-Changed by the following system calls: chmod, chown, creat, link, mknod, pipe, unlink, utime, and write. fst_uid_rev fst_uid_rev_tag For a local file, this field is undefined.
+Changed by the following system calls: chmod, chown, creat, link, mknod, pipe, unlink, utime, and write. fst_uid_rev -tag For a local file, this field is undefined.
 For a remote file, this tag describes how st_uid was mapped to a remote user ID.
 Possible values are: CALLER The st_uid returned is that of the calling process, which maps to the file's owner ID.
 OTHER The st_uid returned is that of a user at this node, which maps to the file's owner ID.
 SOMEONE The st_uid field is undefined, but some user ID at this node maps to the file's owner ID.
-NO_ONE The st_uid field is undefined, and no user ID at this node maps to the file's owner ID. fst_gid_rev -tag For a local file how st_gid wa e, this field is undefined.
-For a remote file, this tag describes as mapped to a remote group ID.
-Possible values are: CALLER The st_gid returned is that of the calling process, which maps to the file's group ID.
+NO_ONE The st_uid field is undefined, and no user ID at this node maps to the file's owner ID. fst_gid_rev -tag For a local file, this field is undefined.
+For a remote file, this tag describes how st_gid was mapped to a remote group ID.
+Possible values are: CALLER The st-gid returned is that of the calling process, which maps to the file's group ID.
 OTHER The st_gid returned is that of a group at this node, which maps to the file's group ID.
-SOMEONE The st_gid field is undefined, but some group ID at this node maps to the file's group ID.
+SOMEONE The $st$ -gid field is undefined, but some group ID at this node maps to the file's group ID.
 NO_ONE The st_gid field is undefined, and no group ID at this node maps to the file's group ID.